Zanett96/LectureNotes/readme.md

 # Lecture Notes

 This repository contains some of the notes I took during my master's in computer engineering.
-The notes are written in Latex and are a good way to start approaching those topics as they gets explained in University.
+The notes are written in Latex and in english, and are supposed to be a good way to approach those topics as they gets explained in University.
 Currently, there are notes available regarding:
 1. *Machine Learning*;
 2. *Neural Network and Deep Learning*.